6 Ways to Improve Your Local SEO Strategy in the Age of AI Search

 See also: The Power of a Digital Presence: How Diverse Publisher Coverage Impacts Brand Discoverability

-2. Ensure your brand information is complete, accurate, and consistent everywhere
+2. Make sure your brand information is complete, accurate, and consistent everywhere

 Did you know?
 Google crawls the web and references information about your brand.